Roadside Inspections For Commercial Vehicles

 Common Roadside Inspection Violations:

 According to a study by Federal Motor Carrier Safety Association on Large Truck Crash Causes, about 73% of the roadside inspections in the United States were found to have some type of violation.

 Some of the most common violations found during inspections include:

 - Broken or non-existent lights and reflective material

 - Oil Leaks

 While federal regulatory agencies do their best to improve truck safety, most of responsibilities stand with trucking companies and truck drivers.
 As truck drivers and the companies they work for continue to disregard regulations and violations, big truck accidents will continue to plague Phoenixs roads and innocent motorists.

 At Phillips Law Group, we know how upsetting these types of truck crashes can be to a victims family.
 If trucker negligence caused injury to you or someone you love, we can help determine the most appropriate course of action in your case.
 We believe that truck drivers who choose not to follow regulations should be held responsible for their actions.

 - Fountain Hills

 Phillips Law Groupis one of Arizona's leading personal injury law firms.
 We have won MILLIONS in successful verdicts and settlements for our clients.Your consultation is FREE and confidential.
 Find out how we can help by filling out the simple "case evaluation" form at the top of this page.
-Alternatively, you can call or text 1-800-706-3000.
+Alternatively, you can call 1-800-706-3000.
 Amember from our team will quickly collect some information about your case, and then refer you to one of our attorneys.